- May 5, 2015 Interactive Election Results

-In addition, the Auditor serves as secretary to the Board of Revision and the Budget Commission, and deputy registrar for the BMV.
+In addition, the Auditor serves as secretary to the Board of Revision and the Budget Commission.
 Other duties include issuing dog and vendor licenses, certifying tax rates, administering various tax reduction programs and maintaining the county's tax maps.

 Clerk of Courts